enspencer/gdi-node/README.md

 ### Topics covered:

 #### Class 0 - Installfest

  Get your developement environment set up on your machine.
 Install Sublime, node, and Git and meet some of your classmates.

-#### Class 1 - I/O with node
+#### Class 1 - I/O & HTTP with node
+  - Node 101
-  - Core modules
+  - Explore node's core modules
     - Asynchronous callbacks
+    - the power of `require`
+    - File input/output
+  - Simple HTTP servers
-  - Events & streams
+  - BONUS: Events & streams

-#### Class 2 - Creating an HTTP server with node
+#### Class 2 - Modular development & Express
-  - Modules, dependencies, and the power of `require`
+  - Modules, dependencies, breaking your code into multiple files
   - Using NPM to include external packages
   - How to write a module
+  - Creating a server using Express and add a route

 #### Class 3 - Connecting your API to a database
-  - Installing mongoDB
+  - Installing mongoDB + adding data to a database
-  - Breaking your code into multiple files
+  - Pull data from mongo and display it in the browser

 #### Class 4 - Using an external API
-  - Create a simple Twitter client to GET and POST tweets from the browser
+  - Create a Spotify client to retrieve artists and play songs

 ### Questions for students:
 - What JavaScript experience do you have?